Sharyn McCrumb: Career

-McCrumb is a Southern writer, perhaps best known for her Appalachian "Ballad" novels, including the New York Times best sellers The Ballad of Frankie Silver and She Walks These Hills, and for St. Dale, winner of a Library of Virginia Award and featured at the National Festival of the Book.
+McCrumb is a Southern writer, perhaps best known for her Appalachian Ballad novels, including The New York Times bestsellers The Ballad of Frankie Silver and She Walks These Hills, and for St. Dale, winner of a Library of Virginia Award and featured at the National Festival of the Book.
 The Devil Amongst the Lawyers (2010) deals with the regional stereotyping of rural areas by national journalists.
 The Ballad of Tom Dooley (2011) tells the true story behind the celebrated folk song.
 In 2008 McCrumb was named a Virginia Woman of History for Achievement in Literature.

 Educated at the University of North Carolina at Chapel Hill with a master's degree in English from Virginia Tech, McCrumb was the first writer-in-residence at King College in Tennessee.
-In 2005 she was honored as the Writer of the Year at Emory & Henry College.
+In 2005, she was honored as the Writer of the Year at Emory & Henry College.

 Her novels, studied in universities throughout the world, have been translated into eleven languages, including French, German, Dutch, Japanese, Arabic, and Italian.
 She has lectured on her work at Oxford University, the University of Bonn-Germany, and at the Smithsonian Institution.
 McCrumb has also taught a writers workshop in Paris and served as writer-in-residence at King College in Tennessee and at the Chautauqua Institute in western New York.

 In 2008 McCrumb was honored as one of the Library of Virginia's "Virginia Women in History" for her career.